 Secretary of Agriculture Tom Vilsack Tom Vilsack serves as the Nation's 30th Secretary of the Agriculture.
 As USDA's leader, Vilsack is working hard to strengthen the American agricultural economy, build vibrant rural communities and secure a stronger future for the American middle class.

-Acting Deputy Secretary of Agriculture Michael Scuse Working alongside Secretary Tom Vilsack, Michael Scuse oversees the day-to-day operation of USDA's many programs and spearheads the $149 billion USDA budget process.
+Under Secretary for Farm and Foreign Agricultural Services Michael Scuse Working alongside Secretary Tom Vilsack, Michael Scuse oversees the day-to-day operation of USDA's many programs and spearheads the $149 billion USDA budget process.

 How We Work